-Luckily for you, we’ve found the best Steam Deck screen protectors made specifically for the console.
+Luckily for you, we’ve found the best Steam Deck screen protectors made specifically for the device.
 We picked these options by considering their value for money, durability, and features, as well as testing out several over the years ourselves.
 When you’re looking for your screen protector, be sure to check its hardness rating, whether it is glossy or anti-glare, any extra features such as applicators, and whether it fits any existing Steam Deck accessories or a Steam Deck dock.

 Here are the best Steam Deck screen protectors: